Mudslide victims: School founder, real estate broker remembered

 Other victims

-The Santa Barbara County Sheriff's Office released the names and ages of the 17 victims on Thursday.
+The Santa Barbara County Sheriff's Office released the names and ages of the 17 victims.

 In addition to Gower, Riskin and Rohter the others who were killed were: